-Table 28: Accounting assumptions for the measurement of pension ob-
+Table 28: Accounting assumptions for the measurement of pension obligations

-Pension trend per year from 2022 to 2024 5.50% Pension trend from 2025 2.00% Assumed salary increase (incl. average career trend) 3.25%
+Pension trend 2.00% Assumed salary increase (incl. average career trend) 3.25%

-In line with IFRS, the actuarial interest rate under supervisory law is calculated as the market interest rate for high quality corporate bonds (i.e. minimum rating of AA) as of the balance sheet date and amounts to 3.20% for pension obligations.
+In line with IFRS, the actuarial interest rate under supervisory law is calculated as the market interest rate for high quality corporate bonds (i.e. minimum rating of AA) as of the balance sheet date and amounts to 3.40% for pension obligations.
 Notwithstanding the aforementioned assumptions, a portion of the pension commitments is based on the guaranteed pension trend of 1.00% per annum.
-The bio-metric calculations are based on the Heubeck RT2018G mortality tables, which have been adjusted to reflect the company's specific mortality, morbidity and fluctuation rates.
-The retirement age is determined by the terms of the pension contract or by the 2007 Pension Insurance Retirement Age Adjustment Act (RV-Altersgrenzenanpassungsgesetz).
+The biometric calculations are based on the Heubeck RT2018G mortality tables, which have been adjusted to reflect the company's specific mortality, morbidity and fluctuation rates.
+The retirement age is set according to the pension contract or according to the 2007 Pension Insurance Retirement Age Adjustment Act (RV-Altersgrenzenanpassungsgesetz).